+Paige Clingenpeel, LMHC • Paige.clingenpeel@indwes.edu • Paige has a Master's Degree in community counseling and addiction counseling from Indiana Wesleyan University.
+She has spoken all over the nation for parenting groups, family ministries, youth groups, women's retreats, professional counseling conferences, and Christian radio stations.
+She has worked on TV, radio, and web-based media.
 Paige is a contributor to the women's marriage and parenting site iMom.com, and can be seen hosting tween show iShine K'nect on TBN.
-She was also a TEDx speaker in 2019 with the topic of Raising Kids In A Technology Driven
+She was also a TEDx speaker in 2019 with the topic of Raising

-World.
-You can find her articles and videos on her webpage: PaigeClingenpeel.com.
-Paige is married to Ryan, they have 4 kids and a Bernedoodle therapy dog.
+Kids In A Technology Driven World.
+You can find her articles and videos on her webpage: Paige Clingenpeel.com.
+Paige is married to Ryan; they have four kids and a Bernedoodle therapy dog.